Indomet/indomet.github.io/_posts/2023-06-12-multiple-ssh-keys-for-git.md

 ssh-keygen -t rsa -C "someone2@example.com" -f "/c/Users/username_for_pc/.ssh/second_username"
 ```

-3. Now, we need to create a config file without any extension.
-You can either use VS Code or download the [example file] () and modify it.
+3. Now, we need to create a *config* file without any extension.
+You can either use VS Code or download the [config](https://indomet.github.io/) file and modify it.
 Here's the content of the config file:
 ```bash
 # GitLab configuration
 Host git.chalmers.se